-- 3. WFP promotes integrated resilience interventions with a food system lens that addresses climate change threats, using evidence and good practices that support the strengthening of social protection systems to become more shock-responsive and adaptive (CAR-1.9: Actions to protect against climate shocks) - 4.
-Communities that are vulnerable to climate change and smallholder farmers benefit from nature-based solutions and climate adaptation capacities, skills and services that promote resilient, climate-adapted and sustainable livelihoods (Output categoryA: Resources transferred.
-Output standard 3.2: People and communities have increased skills, capacities and access to financial, energy and climate services for climate-adapted and sustainable livelihoods)
+3. Promote interventions that create economic resilience, protect the environment and increase adaptation to climate change, using evidence and good practices to support the Government in implementing related priorities.
+(CAR-1.9: Actions to protect against climate shocks)

+4. Populations that are vulnerable to climate change benefit from nature-based solutions, climate adaptation capacities, skills and services, promoting resilient, climate-adapted and sustainable livelihoods (Output category A: Resources transferred.
+Standard output 3.2: People and communities have increased skills, capacities and access to financial, energy and climate services for climate-adapted and sustainable livelihoods)

-4. Communities that are vulnerable to climate change and smallholder farmers benefit from nature-based solutions and climate adaptation capacities, skills and services that promote resilient, climate-adapted and sustainable livelihoods (Output categoryC: Capacity development and technical support provided.
-Output standard 3.2: People and communities have increased skills, capacities and access to financial, energy and climate services for climate-adapted and sustainable livelihoods)
+4. Populations that are vulnerable to climate change benefit from nature-based solutions, climate adaptation capacities, skills and services, promoting resilient, climate-adapted and sustainable livelihoods (Output category C: Capacity development and technical support provided.
+Standard output 3.2: People and communities have increased skills, capacities and access to financial, energy and climate services for climate-adapted and sustainable livelihoods)